-Process as an impediment: Numerous studies by the US Environmental Protection Agency and other regulatory agencies at contaminated groundwater sites have shown that remediation of aquifers using conventional pump-and-treat technology is difficult, time-consuming and in most cases, bears incomplete results.
+Process as an impediment: Numerous studies by USEPA and other regulatory agencies at contaminated groundwater sites have shown that remediation of aquifers using conventional pump-and-treat technology is difficult, time-consuming and in most cases, bears incomplete results.

 Like many sites of its era, the 63-acre Teterboro Landing site, formerly Bendix Aviation Corporation, manufactured aircraft technology that supplied both World Wars and the nation’s fledgling space race.
 Decades of industrial use had left the site’s soil and groundwater with extensive and complex contamination, including TCE, PCE and Freon, in a varied clay formation.

 The Teterboro Landing site is served by an extensive network of interstates, highways and bridges leading to Manhattan.
 After securing a grant through New Jersey’s SmartGrowth Program, the client wanted to speed up the project to make way for a $100 million redevelopment program.

 Ramboll, in partnership with its client and regulatory officials, developed a remedial strategy using in situ thermal remediation for the areas of greatest contamination, combined with in situ chemical oxidation for the less contaminated zones, and a slurry wall to surround 3.2 acres of the parcel.